urbanvikingr/phone_your_rep/README.md

-To start: use "python -m SimpleHTTPServer"
+To start: use npm run dev

-Go to "localhost:8000/" to start
+Go to "localhost:8080/" to start